 Mary-Martha meets 2nd Thursday @ 6:00pm-8:00pm at a different restaurant each month!
 This is a group of younger women (30’s-50’s)

 Miriam meets 2nd Thursday @ 5:30 in room 115 of the office building for a brief business meeting at the church followed by dinner at a restaurant together.

 Clemson Downs Fellowship We are a group of senior adults who live in apartments and homes in the Clemson Downs.
 We gather monthly for fellowship, devotion and singing in the Corley Building.
 Laughter and learning, sharing prayers and stories, and continuing to grow in faith during these golden years is essential to us.
 The Clemson UMC senior pastor joins us regularly!
 We welcome all who are residents of the Clemson Downs to join us for this time set apart.
 Meeting Time: First Thursday of the month @ 10:00am Location: The Corley Building Who: Senior Adults of Clemson Downs Contact: To get connected with any Cell Group, please contact our Minister of Discipleship, Rev. Meg Wilkes at email@example.com.

-Table for 8 Table for 8 is an exciting opportunity to connect with others at Clemson UMC…..over DINNER!
-Participating in Table for 8 is signing up for three meals - one in September, one in October, one in November.
-Based on your answers and preferences in the questionnaire, you will be arranged into groups of 8 that will gather three times in the spring to build community and get to know each other more.
-Signups are now closed.
-Meeting Time: One evening Monthly at a designated hour as determined by each group.
+Table for 8 Table for 8 is an exciting opportunity to connect with others at Clemson UMC.
+Participating in Table for 8 is signing up for three meals within the Fall months - from September through December.
+Based on your answers and preferences in the questionnaire, you will be arranged into groups of eight that will gather three times in the fall to build community and get to know one another more.
+You can sign up here.
+For more information, go towww.clemsonumc.org/tablefor8 and make sure to sign up by September 11.
+Meeting Time: One evening monthly at a designated hour as determined by each group.
 Location: In homes and restaurants as determined by each group.
 Who: Men and women of all ages Contact: Pastor Meg Wilkes at email@example.com